Risk Stability (Rs) is the Investable Attribute that measures the stability of the risk assumed across the positions that form a trading strategy.

 As such all DARWINs are comparable in terms of their expected risk.

 The more stable the trading strategy's risk, the higher the Rs score will be and vice versa.

 DARWIN vs. Underlying Strategy

-The Darwinex Risk Manager transforms the Underlying Strategy into a financial asset - a DARWIN -with a 6.5% monthly target VaR (95% confidence interval).
+The Darwinex Risk Engine transforms the Underlying Strategy into a financial asset - a DARWIN -with a 6.5% monthly target VaR (95% confidence interval).

 The more stable the Underlying Strategy's risk, the easier it is for the Risk Manager to faithfully replicate the Underlying Strategy and the closer the monthly VaR of the DARWIN will be to the maximum 6.5%.